Tantra: Vaiṣṇava

 The main Vaiṣṇava tradition that is associated with tantra is the Pañcharatra.
-This tradition produced a number of tantric texts, most of which are lost.
+This tradition produced a number of tantric texts including Lakshmi tantra, but most of the other tantras are lost.
 However, this sect does not identify itself as "tantric".
 The worship and ritual of most of the Vaiṣṇava temples in South India follow this tradition, which is ritually similar to the Shaiva Siddhanta.
 According to Padoux, "from the doctrinal point of view, they are nearer to brahmanical orthodoxy (proudly asserted by some of their affiliates) and their mantras are indeed often Vedic."